Etruscan art: Wall-painting

 Confronted leopards above a banqueting scene in the Tomb of the Leopards, c.
 480–450 BC.

 The Etruscan paintings that have survived are almost all wall frescoes from tombs, mainly located in Tarquinia, and dating from roughly 670 BC to 200 BC, with the peak of production between about 520 and 440 BC.
 The Greeks very rarely painted their tombs in the equivalent period, with rare exceptions such as the Tomb of the Diver in Paestum and southern Italy, and the Macedonian royal tombs at Vergina.
 The whole tradition of Greek painting on walls and panels, arguably the form of art that Greek contemporaries considered their greatest, is almost entirely lost, giving the Etruscan tradition, which undoubtedly drew much from Greek examples, an added importance, even if it does not approach the quality and sophistication of the best Greek masters.
-It is clear from literary sources that temples, houses and other buildings also had wall-paintings, but these have all been lost, like their Greek equivalents.
+It is clear from literary sources that temples, houses, and other buildings also had wall-paintings, but these have all been lost, like their Greek equivalents.

 The Etruscan tombs, which housed the remains of whole lineages, were apparently sites for recurrent family rituals, and the subjects of paintings probably have a more religious character than might at first appear.
 A few detachable painted terracotta panels have been found in tombs, up to about a metre tall, and fragments in city centres.

-The frescoes are created by applying paint on top of fresh plaster, so that when the plaster dries the painting becomes part of the plaster, and consequently an integral part of the wall.
-Colours were created from ground up minerals of different colours and were then mixed to the paint.
+The frescoes are created by applying paint on top of fresh plaster, so that when the plaster dries, the painting becomes part of the plaster, and consequently an integral part of the wall.
+Colours were created from ground-up minerals of different colours and were then mixed into the paint.
 Fine brushes were made of animal hair.

 From the mid 4th century BC chiaroscuro modelling began to be used to portray depth and volume.
 Sometimes scenes of everyday life are portrayed, but more often traditional mythological scenes, usually recognisable from Greek mythology, which the Etruscans seem largely to have adopted.
 Symposium scenes are common, and sport and hunting scenes are found.
 The depiction of human anatomy never approaches Greek levels.
-The concept of proportion does not appear in any surviving frescoes and we frequently find portrayals of animals or men out of proportion.
+The concept of proportion does not appear in any surviving frescoes, and we frequently find portrayals of animals or men out of proportion.
 Various types of ornament cover much of the surface between figurative scenes.